mana/manasource-doc/database_installation.md

 ####  Create database tables

 If our new database user is ready for use, we have to create all necessary tables.
-The installation of ManaServ is providing you a ready to use database script.
+The installation of the Mana server is providing you a ready to use database script.

 You can find this script in the following folder: `./src/sql/mysql/createTables.sql` <br />
 To run this script connect as user manasys to your database from a shell prompt, fro instance: